The Lone Wolf Keeps a Date

-The Lone Wolf Keeps a Date (1941) is the sixth Lone Wolf film produced by Columbia Pictures.
-It features Warren William, in his fourth appearance as the title character Lone Wolf, and Edward Gargan, Lester Matthews and Don Beddoe as the film's antagonists.
-The film was directed by Sidney Salkow and written by Salkow and Earl Felton.
+The Lone Wolf Keeps a Date is a 1940 American mystery crime film directed by Sidney Salkow and starring Warren William, Frances Robinson, Bruce Bennett and Eric Blore.
+It is the sixth Lone Wolf film produced by Columbia Pictures.
+It features William in his fourth appearance as the title character and Edward Gargan, Lester Matthews and Don Beddoe as the film's antagonists.
+The screenplay was written by Salkow and Earl Felton.

 The film centers on former jewel thief Michael Lanyard, also known by his alias Lone Wolf, who aims to recover his stamp collection and rescues a damsel in distress.
 Filming took place in August and September 1940.
 The Lone Wolf Keeps a Date was released in the United States in January 1941.
+It was followed by The Lone Wolf Takes a Chance, later that same year.

 Plot

-After adding a rare Cuban stamp to his coveted collection and admonishing his butler Jamison for winning money in a rigged dice game in Havana, retired jewel thief and unofficial private detective Michael Lanyard (the Lone Wolf), flies to Miami, meeting gorgeous Patricia Lawrence aboard the flying boat.
-Initially reserved, Lawrence confides in Lanyard about her troubles; one of her boyfriend Scotty's clients was killed some time ago after retaining Scotty to send a package stuffed with $100,000 in bank notes.
+After adding a rare Cuban stamp to his coveted collection and admonishing his butler Jamison for winning money in a rigged dice game in Havana, retired jewel thief and unofficial private detective Michael Lanyard (the Lone Wolf), meets gorgeous Patricia Lawrence when she shares their horse-drawn carriage to the airport, to catch the flying boat to Miami.

 At the Miami airport, they are ambushed by kidnappers Chimp and Mr. Lee, employees of Big Joe Brady.
 The Lone Wolf swiftly outruns the criminals with Lawrence.
-He hides the retrieved stack of money in a hotel safe, but he is discovered by Inspector Crane and his buffoonish assistant Wesley Dickens along with Miami police captain Moon.
+Initially reserved, Lawrence confides her troubles to Lanyard: one of her boyfriend Scotty's clients was killed some time ago after retaining Scotty to send a package stuffed with $100,000 in bank notes.
+Lanyard is discovered by Inspector Crane and his buffoonish assistant Wesley Dickens along with Miami police captain Moon.
 Lanyard evades capture and sets out to expose the three villains on his own.
 The detective also realizes that his prized stamp collection has been swiped by Big Joe Brady.
 He tracks them down and has them arrested.
-After many chases, double-crosses and switches, the Lone Wolf exonerates himself and mulls missing an important philately convention with his prize collection.
+After many chases, double-crosses and switches, the Lone Wolf exonerates himself and Lawrence's boyfriend Scotty.

 Cast

 Production

 The Lone Wolf title character is played by Warren William, his fourth time doing so.
 Although Walter Baldwin is listed in studio documents as playing a night watchman in the film, he did not actually appear in it.

 Sidney Salkow directed the film for Columbia Pictures, while Salkow and Earl Felton cowrote the screenplay based on the detective character created by Louis Joseph Vance in a series of eight novels published between 1914 and 1934.
 Barney McGill was the film's as cinematographer, Morris Stoloff headed the musical direction and Richard Fantl edited the film.
-Principal photography began on August 21, 1940 and ended in mid-September 1940.
+Principal photography began on August 21, 1940, and ended in mid-September 1940.